TUM-DSE/doctor-cluster-config/README.md

 mkdir -p ~/.config/sops/age/
 age-keygen -o ~/.config/sops/age/keys.txt
 ```
 Provide the generated key to a pre-existing admin and wait for him to re-encrypt all secrets in this repo with it.
+The admin will now:

+- add your key in `pubkeys.json`
+- add your name to the name of admins in `sops.yaml.nix`
+- apply those changes via `inv update-sops-files`

 After pulling the re-encrypted secrets you can read them with `sops secrets.yml`.

 # Apply config to all servers